maneatingape/rsvp/README.md

 |:----|:--------------|:----------------|
 | `final_orbit_pe` | 100,000m | Altitude in meters as `Scalar` or the special `String` value "min" |

-## Differences between Bodies and Vessels
+## Vessel to vessel rendezvous

-Celestial bodies and vessels are treated slightly differently.
-Setting a vessel as the origin disables the `initial_orbit_altitude` option.
-In a similar fashion, setting a vessel as the destination disables the `final_orbit_type` and `final_orbit_pe` options.
+Celestial bodies and vessels options are treated slightly differently:
+* Setting a vessel as the origin disables the `initial_orbit_altitude` option.
+* Setting a vessel as the destination disables the `final_orbit_type` and `final_orbit_pe` options.

+The vessel rendezvous is very flexible.
+The vessels can be in any type of orbit, highly elliptical or inclined, and a solution will be found.

 ## Technical Details